ay0408/GWAS-statistics-SmoothSensitivity/README.md

 The procedure to generate simulation data for the above experiments can be found in "SimulationData" folder.

 "StatsFeature" folder contains the codes for analyses on the characteristics of each statistics.
-The detailed explanation and discussion are provided in Section 4 in the main document.
+The detailed explanation and discussion are provided in Section 4 of the main document.

 "Proof.pdf" provides the proofs of our Theorems 5 and 6 for calculating the Hamming distance.
 The proofs of the other theorems are in the main document.